 4) Final synopsis of what you gained in this

-course relative to investigating an environmental issue and how
+course relative to investigating a sustainability issue and how

-you are prepared to teach your students about environmental issues.
+you are prepared to teach your students about sustainability issues.

 This should be approximately a 4-6 typed pages.
 (20 pts.)